 13. But now, in Christ Jesus, you who once were far off have been brought near by the blood of Christ.

-14. For he is our peace, who made of the two one and destroyed the dividing partition,
+14. For he is our peace, who made the two one, and destroyed the dividing partition,

-15.the enmity in his flesh, the law of commandments contained in ordinances, nullifying it so that he might make of those two one new man in himself, thus making peace,
+15.the enmity in his flesh, the law of commandments contained in ordinances, nullifying it, so that he might create of those two one new man in himself, making peace,

-17.and after he was gone, he preached the gospel of peace to you who were far off as well as to those who were near,
+17.and after he was gone, he preached peace to you who were far off as well as to those who were near,

 18.for through him, we both have access to the Father by one Spirit.

 19. So then, you are no longer strangers and foreigners, but fellow citizens with the saints, and members of the household of God,